gmccloskey13/mccloskey-portfolio/kingcountycovid.md

-# This is a data viz created from Kind County covid data.
+# COVID-19 - King County

 _This viz was created using Flourish._